CSE Software Development Standards

 It is expected that students will make regular commits as they are working on a file.
 In addition to ensuring progress gets saved, regular commits allow others to recreate their process and understand the decisions they made while coding.
 Frequently pushing changes to the server (and pulling down any updates) also keeps merge conflicts to a minimum and simplifies the cleanup process when it occurs.

 Below is an image showing a sample commit using the GitHub web interface.
-Using this interface is NOT required, but it can be used and provides a good visual to explain the standards used in this software engineering class.
+Using this interface is NOT recommended, but it is shown here because it provides a good visual to explain the standards used:

 Good Commit Example

 † (subject) This should be under 50 characters and give a brief overview of why the commit matters.
-End the subject with a space the hashtag and the number of the task for which this commit was made.
-Since you are working on 1 task at a time and are making frequent commits, only tag 1 task.
+Since you are working on 1 task at a time and are making frequent commits, the commit should only contain work for 1 task and be made in that task's branch.
 If this commit finishes the code, move the task to the Testing pipeline and start your testing.
 Remember that the audience for your commit messages are your boss and the people who will need to update and support this code, so focus on the information they will need to know.

 ‡ (description) This is optional, but can be used if you need more than the summary to document this commit.
 If the commit breaks existing code or has any important side-effects, document those effects here and explain why these changes are valuable.
 Remember that the audience for your commit messages are your boss and the people who will need to update and support this code, so focus on the information they will need to know.